The following are examples of heraldry according to the customs of the Pontifical Court and the United Roman-Ruthenian Church.

 Prelates di Fiocchetto

-Capitular Archbishops, Capitular Bishops, Deans ad Honorem of the Pontifical Order of St. Stphen (The Patriarchal Chapter),
+Capitular Archbishops, Capitular Bishops, Deans ad Honorem of the Pontifical Order of St. Stephen—the Patriarchal Chapter—and Archpriests of Patriarchal Major Basilicas.

 Canons of the Patriarchal Chapter